 The city of Segovia has a Gothic cathedral, a Moorish Alcazar, a Roman Aqueduct and a stunning location - what more could you ask?

-If you are interested in castles be sure to visit the splendid Mudejar castle at Coca as well as the castles at Cuellar, Turegano and Pedraza.
+If you are interested in castles be sure to visit the splendid Mudejar castle at Coca, the Castillo de Coca, as well as the castles at Cuellar, Turegano and Pedraza de la Sierra.

-Sepulveda is an attractive town close to the las Hoces del Duration National Park.
+Sepulveda is an attractive town with a great location overlooking the Sierra de Guadarrama close to the las Hoces del Duration National Park.